Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Department of Premier and Cabinet’s Tasmanian Climate Change Office (TCCO) is responsible for coordinating the implementation of Climate Action 21.

-The Tasmanian investment has committed $3 million in new funds to support the delivery of Climate Action 21.
+The Tasmanian Government has committed $3 million in new funds to support the delivery of Climate Action 21.
 This builds on over $400 million already committed to action on climate change, including a comprehensive targeted fuel reduction burning program, the Tasmanian Energy Efficiency Loan Scheme, modernisations and upgrades to renewable hydro-electric assets, and investment in irrigation infrastructure to provide greater surety to farmers in a dry climate.

 The purpose of the Implementation Plan is to guide the delivery of the 37 actions contained in Climate Action 21.
 The Implementation Plan outlines timeframes for each action and identifies the benefits that will be achieved by taking action.